TiagoMA90/connect/README.md

 <img src="readme/img/Footer.png" alt="Footer">

 ## Contact
 - The "Contact" component grants users the possibility to contact the administration panel regarding any issues they are having with the platform.
-Users (authentication not necessary) need to input a valid e-mail*, a username, subject of concern and the nessage they wish to send to the Support team.
+Users (authentication not necessary) need to input a valid e-mail*, a username, subject of concern and the message they wish to send to the Support team.
 Upon a successful submission, Users are notified a message has been sent.

 <img src="readme/img/Contacts.png" alt="Contacts">

 ## Terms of Service
-- When clicking the Terms Of Service link, located at the Footer, Users should be able to read the the "~~legal agreements~~" between a service provider and a person who wants to use that service.
-This defined by a modal thta pops up and only goes away when the terms are met.
+- When clicking the Terms Of Service link, located at the Footer, Users should be able to read the the "~~legal agreements~~" between Connect and a person who wants to use that service.
+This is defined by a modal that pops up and only goes away when the terms are met by clicking the button at the end.

 <img src="readme/img/TermsOfService.png" alt="Terms of Service">

 ## Signin
 - After creating an account, Users may log in onto their users accounts, through the Sign In component.
 Users will then have the possibility perform CRUD functionalities in the platform and interact with the community.
-To sign in Users are requested to input their loog in credentials, such as Username and Password, previously created in the Sign Up page.
+To sign in Users are requested to input their log in credentials, such as Username and Password, previously created in the Sign Up page.
 - The Sign in page is best defined by a a Sign in form and an image.
 (Ideally the image should be dynamic and change its theme according to the season (unapplied), for the time being summer)

 <img src="readme/img/SignIn.png" alt="SignIn">